Home Care For Seniors: Choosing the Right Care For You

 Once you’ve weighed your options using the criteria above, it’s time to consider the dollars and cents of it all.

 Where your loved one lives could have a huge impact on your total cost.
 In states where the overall cost of living is higher (and in-home services cost more), seniors have a longer life expectancy.
-Of course, as we discussed, Medicare or Medicaid may cover HHC, but if coverage is denied, the cost falls to you to pay.
+Consider the cost of care, and if you're eligible for Medicare coverage or maybe Medicaid coverage, it may cover some expenses.
+If coverage is denied, the cost falls to you to pay.

 Ask the HHC agency if they provide payment plan options and detailed statements of all costs.
 This will allow you to see a direct correlation between the level of care provided for how many hours and the cost of that care.